 a.
 ALCOHOL LAW PENALTIES.
 The legal drinking age in all 50 states of the United States and the District of Columbia is 21 years of age.
 The legal drinking age in the U.S. Virgin Islands, Puerto Rico, and Guam is 18 years of age.
 Persons under the legal drinking age who purchase, possess, or consume alcoholic beverages may be subject to fines or imprisonment depending on state law.
 Persons who knowingly furnish alcohol to minors are also subject to fines or imprisonment.

 b.
-DRUG LAW PENALTIES.
-Under federal law, a conviction for possession of illicit drugs carries a prison sentence of up to three years and a fine of up to $250,000.
-Special federal sentencing provisions for possession of crack cocaine require a mandatory prison sentence of five (5) to twenty (20) years.
-The range of penalties for conviction of unlawful distribution of illicit drugs under federal law is summarized in the schedules of federal drug trafficking penalties that can be found online at http://www.dea.gov/index.shtml The severity of the sanctions imposed for both possession and distribution offenses depends on the quantity of drugs, prior convictions, and whether death or serious injury resulted.
+FEDERAL DRUG LAW PENALTIES.
+Under federal law, a conviction for possession of illicit drugs carries a prison sentence of up to three years and a minimum fine of up to $5,000.
+The range of penalties for conviction of unlawful distribution of illicit drugs under federal law is summarized in the schedules of federal drug trafficking penalties that can be found online at https://www.deadiversion.usdoj.gov/21cfr/21usc/812.htm.
+The severity of the sanctions imposed for both possession and distribution offenses depends on the quantity of drugs, prior convictions, and whether death or serious injury resulted.
 Sanctions may be increased for offenses that involve distribution to minors or occur on or near a school or campus.
 In addition, other federal laws require or permit forfeiture of personal or real property used to illegally possess, facilitate possession, transport, or for concealment of a controlled substance.
 A person’s right to purchase or receive a firearm or other federal benefits, such as student loans, grants, contracts, or professional or commercial licenses, may also be revoked or denied as a result of a drug conviction.

 Specific information on state and local legal penalties for drug violations may be obtained on state law enforcement websites.

-- Students and employees, including faculty, of USAHS should be aware and informed that health risks associated with the use of illicit drugs and the abuse of alcohol can result in, but are not limited to, a lowered immune system, damage to critical nerve cells, physical dependency, lung damage, heart problems, liver disease, physical and mental depression, increased infection, irreversible memory loss, personality changes, and thought disorders.
+- Employees, including faculty, of USAHS should be aware and informed that health risks associated with the use of illicit drugs and the abuse of alcohol can result in, but are not limited to a lowered immune system, damage to critical nerve cells, physical dependency, lung damage, heart problems, liver disease, physical and mental depression, increased infection, irreversible memory loss, personality changes, and thought disorders.

 - Alcohol consumption causes a number of marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.
 Low to moderate doses of alcohol also increase the incidence of a variety of aggressive acts, including spouse and child abuse.